manwelja/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1.
+It is an enhanced version that originated a template created for purposes of teaching Rails by example.

+A number of enhancements
 ## Setup

 1. Run `bundle install` to install dependencies